 Common mistakes

-- Skipping the “what’s missing” question — gaps are where contribution lives
+- Skipping the “what’s missing” question — gaps are where the contribution lives.

-- Not identifying shared assumptions everyone in the field is borrowing without checking
+- Not surfacing the shared assumptions everyone in the field borrows without checking.

-- Treating AI-generated citations as real — verify every one before pasting into your thesis
+- Treating AI-generated citations as real — verify every one before it touches your thesis.

-- One framework applied to a multi-framework field, hiding the actual debate
+- One framework applied to a multi-framework field, which hides the actual debate.

 Related